peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 }
 ```

 You can see we have modified the **"hooks"** configuration section.
 We have defined **"userPromptSubmit"** which configures a hook per prompt.
-We could also setup hooks using **"agentSpawn"** which would run when we start our Amazon Q CLI chat session.
+We could also setup hooks using **"agentSpawn"** which would run when we start our custom agent.

 > Check out the reference configuration [here](https://github.com/aws/amazon-q-developer-cli/blob/main/docs/agent-format.md#hooks-field)